 General Guidance for Fires and Related Emergencies

-If you discover a fire or see/smell smoke, immediately follow these procedures.
+If you discover a fire or see/smell smoke, immediately follow these procedures:

 - Shut down equipment in the immediate area, if possible.